Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Salt air creates unique challenges that standard comparisons don't address.
 Aluminum blinds, popular for their affordability, develop white corrosion spots within 18 months of coastal installation.
 The salt particles bond with aluminum surfaces, creating permanent staining that cleaning cannot remove.

-Faux wood blinds perform better initially but suffer from different coastal problems.
+Faux wood vs wood blinds perform better initially but suffer from different coastal problems.
 The PVC coating protects against moisture but can separate from core materials in high humidity cycles.
 We've seen slats warp and twist after two heating seasons in oceanfront properties.
+Our guide on wood blinds vs faux wood blinds for Delmarva homes explores these differences in greater detail.
+You can also compare options further with our Faux Wood Vs Vinyl Blinds guide for Delmarva homeowners.

 Shutter Material Performance